Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 ## “Yoda” Conditions #

-Since we require strict equality checks, we are not going to enforce "Yoda" conditionals.
+Since we require strict equality checks, we are not going to enforce [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions).
 You're welcome to use them, but the most important consideration should be readability of the conditional.

 ## Iteration